-The Group's Distribution Reinvestment Plan (DRP) is currently inactive, however, the Group raised \$16.5 million from issuing 6.4 million securities via the DRP during the year.
+The Group's Distribution Reinvestment Plan (DRP) is currently inactive however the Group raised \$16.5 million from issuing 6.4 million securities via the DRP during the year.

 On 31 May 2020, the Trust reallocated capital of \$5.7 million to the Company in accordance with recent Constitutional amendments and in the ordinary course of business.
-This capital reallocation did not affect the number of shares on issue or the number of units held by securityholders and did not result in any cash distribution to securityholders.
+This capital reallocation did not affect the number of shares on issue nor the number of units held by security holders and did not result in any cash distribution to security holders.